Expert help on Complex Matters

 Character Waiver

-If Immigration New Zealand has identified a character issue, your visa application is likely to be declined unless you get a character waiver or a special direction.
+• If INZ has identified a character issue, your visa application is likely to be declined unless you get a character waiver or a special direction.
 In the case of the declined visa, we can help by presenting your side of the story and requesting a character waiver or a special direction.

 Health Waiver

-If you don’t meet the health requirements when you apply for visa and are assessed by INZ as not having Acceptable Standard of Health (ASH), your case will be referred to Immigration New Zealand’s medical assessor.
+• If you don’t meet the health requirements when you apply for visa and are assessed by INZ as not having Acceptable Standard of Health (ASH), your case will be referred to INZ’s medical assessor.
 The medical assessor will determine if your health condition is likely to pose a risk or significant demands on New Zealand’s health services.
-We can help in requesting a medical waiver by presenting the right information including your contribution to New Zealand, your ties to New Zealand, intended length of your stay, and objectives of the category you are applying.
+We can help in requesting a medical waiver by presenting the right information including your contribution to New Zealand, your ties to New Zealand, intended length of your stay, and objectives of the category of which you are applying.

 Special Direction